 As identified above, due to the low expected frequency of waterbirds transiting the Project and the ability of waterbirds to detect and avoid obstacles, the risk of collision with other Project components is considered negligible.
-Project components such as construction equipment and the met tower are stationary or slow-moving, and are more visible and affect a much smaller portion of the airspace in the Project area than WTGs.
+Project components such as construction equipment, and the met tower are stationary or slow-moving, and are more visible and affect a much smaller portion of the airspace in the Project area than WTGs.
+In addition, Project transmission lines will be marked to increase visibility according to APLIC standards, which will make any risk of collision with this Project component negligible.
+Lastly, because there is no waterbird habitat in the Project, the potential for vehicles to kill waterbirds at the Project is negligible.